GanshengT/INSERM_EEG_Enrico_Proc/readme.md

-This is the repository for processing EEG data using MNE python package Readme file is under construction
+This is the repository for processing EEG data using MNE python package <br>
+Readme file is under construction